jasonbhalla/PBHigman/README.md

 # PBHigman
-Application of the PatternBoost algorithm to determine the potential soficity of the Higman group.
+Implementation of the PatternBoost algorithm to determine the potential soficity of the Higman group.